Aun-shahid/TherapEase/README.md

-# TherapEase
+# MindScribe

-TherapEase is an AI-powered assistant designed to support psychologists and psychotherapists by streamlining their note-taking process.
+MindScribe is an AI-powered assistant designed to support psychologists and psychotherapists by streamlining their note-taking process.
 It listens to therapy session conversations, performs sentiment analysis, and generates structured SOAP (Subjective, Objective, Assessment, Plan) notes.
 It also supports Urdu-to-text transcription for Urdu-speaking clients, reducing the manual note-taking burden for therapists.

 **Note:** This project is in very early development and is a proof-of-concept for our Final Year Project.